tldr-pages/tldr/pages/common/pabcnetcclear.md

 `pabcnetcclear {{path/to/file.pas}}`

-- Compile source file into executable along with debug info:
+- Compile a source file into an executable along with debug info:

 `pabcnetcclear /Debug:1 {{source.pas}}`